 If you have a bottomless portafilter, you know why an espresso shot mirror is handy to have.
-You want to enjoy the show of your espresso extraction but your neck or back starts to get sore after a while.
+You want to enjoy watching your espresso extraction without wrecking your neck or back!
 You can only crouch so much!
 That's why I'm listing the best espresso shot mirror for your espresso machine.

 I'll start off with my top recommendations, before explaining the benefits of shot mirrors and my experiences with them.